saguileran/arkanjo/README.md

 # test-duplication-code
 I want to create some test cases to check the ability to detect duplication code on C code.
 This repository worth is store this test cases and document my finds.

+## About Parser

+In fact none of the tools accomplished the expectations.

+The only useful one are https://github.com/platisd/duplicate-code-detection-tool.

+The parser's folder are tools create to do more complex detectetion code.

+Parser folder is about doing comparations in structs/functions scope, while file_parser is do comparations in files scope.

+At the moment, the parser tools uses the above tool as a subrotine to not do more repetitive work.
+But it can be changed if necessary.

+Both tools has their own REAMDE.
+Read them to learn more.

+Probably it is good to create a new repository to the parser folder, but I think about it latter when the tool is more solid.

 ## List of Candidate Tools to Test